KungPhoo/ba67-basic/readme.md

 separator is the period symbol, regardless of the computer's locale settings.

-Intergers can be given up to 64 bits.
+Integers can be given up to 64 bits.
 A prefixed `$` is interpreted as a hex number. `a = $7ffffff`.

 -------------------------------------------------------------